 Wilt Chamberlain – 1966

-YOU could pick a handful of Wilt performances to add to this list, but his 1966 game on Valentine’s Day was a pretty epic effort.
-With a pair of triple-doubles and three games scoring over 35 on this day, Chamberlain was no stranger to stuffing the stat sheet.
-However, when he took on Detroit 54 years ago, Wilt shot 16-18 from the field for his impressive 41 points.
+You could pick a handful of Wilt Chamberlain performances to add to this list, but his 1966 game on Valentine’s Day was particularly epic.
+With a pair of triple-doubles and three games scoring over 35 on the 14th of Feb, Chamberlain was no stranger to stuffing the stat sheet on the day of love.
+However, when he took on Detroit in ’66, Wilt shot 16-18 from the field for his impressive 41 points.
 He wasn’t done there, adding 23 rebounds and 13 assists for good measure as his 76ers team cruised to a 26-point victory.
 There might not be a player who has posted more noteworthy box scores than Chamberlain, so seeing him finish with a 40-20-10 line is something we kind of take for granted.

 Russell Westbrook – 2019

-IF one man can hold a candle to Wilt’s statistical dominance it’s the 6′ 3″ dynamo Russell Westbrook.
-Currently, second on the all-time career triple-double list, Westbrook posted one such stat line this time last year in a close loss to the New Orleans Pelicans.
-In typical dominant fashion, the Thunder stud poured in 44 points to go with his 14 rebounds and 11 assists finishing the night a surprising four made 3-pointers as well.
-That game was the 11th straight triple-double from Westbrook in the 2018-19 season, with the now Rockets guard slowly but surely working his way up the NBA’s all-time statistical lists.
+If one man can hold a candle to Wilt’s statistical dominance it’s the 6′ 3″ dynamo, Russell Westbrook.
+The all-time leader for career triple-doubles, Westbrook posted one such stat line in a close loss to the New Orleans Pelicans during the 2018-19 season.
+In typical dominant fashion, the Thunder stud poured in 44 points to go with his 14 rebounds and 11 assists finishing the night with a surprising four made 3-pointers as well.
+That game was the 11th straight triple-double from Westbrook, with the former OKC star slowly but surely working his way up the NBA’s all-time statistical lists.

 Banner from si.com